stack-overflowed/stack-overflowed/README.md

 # Hello, I'm Shresth Pratap
-I'm a machine learning engineer.
-I build different kinds of models, mostly using PyTorch.
+I'm a software developer.
+I build different kinds thing mostly fun ones.
 If you’d like to chat, feel free to reach out by email.